Mustapha-nafeh/Verse-helper/README.md

 Copy code
 git push origin feature-name
 Create a pull request.

+---

-📜 License
+### 📜 License

 This project is licensed under the MIT License.

+---

 ### 🧡 Acknowledgements

 Quran.com for providing the API.

-Inspiration from the beauty and complexity of the Quran.
-Everyone contributing to open-source development.
+---

-💡 Ideas for Improvement
+### 💡 Ideas for Improvement

-Add a timer or riddle-solving challenge.
+-   Add a timer or riddle-solving challenge.
-Implement a scoring system for gamification.
+-   Implement a scoring system for gamification.
-Expand to include translations and tafsir.
+-   Expand to include translations and tafsir.
-Add audio.
+-   Add audio.

+---

 ### 📩 Contact

 For any questions or suggestions, please reach out at:

-Email: mustaphanafeh@gmail.com
+-   Email: mustaphanafeh@gmail.com
-GitHub: Mustapha-nafeh
+-   GitHub: Mustapha-nafeh
-LinkedIn: Mostafa Nafeh
+-   LinkedIn: Mostafa Nafeh